Esophageal cancer

 Symptoms

 Esophageal cancer is often asymptomatic in the very early stages.
-Symptoms usually appear when the tumor has reached a size sufficient to narrow the esophageal lumen or invade adjacent structures:
+Symptoms usually appear when the tumor has grown large enough to narrow the esophageal lumen or invade adjacent structures:

-- Progressive dysphagia—increasing difficulty swallowing—first with solids, then with semi-liquids, and finally with liquids; this is the cardinal symptom of esophageal cancer, present in more than 80% of cases at diagnosis, but which only appears when the tumor obstructs at least 50 to 60% of the esophageal lumen
+- Progressive dysphagia—increasing difficulty swallowing—first solids, then semi-liquids, and finally liquids; it is the cardinal symptom of esophageal cancer, present in over 80 % of cases at diagnosis, but it only appears when the tumor obstructs at least 50 to 60 % of the esophageal lumen.

 - Odynophagia — pain on swallowing — localized in the sternal or interscapular region, which may precede or accompany dysphagia

-- Unintentional and significant weight loss, often severe at diagnosis due to reduced food intake related to dysphagia; a sign of poor prognosis and a marker of advanced malnutrition.
+- Unintentional and significant weight loss, often severe at the time of diagnosis due to reduced food intake related to dysphagia; a sign of poor prognosis and a marker of advanced malnutrition

-- Regurgitation of food — return of undigested food into the mouth without vomiting effort — secondary to progressive mechanical obstruction of the esophagus
+- Regurgitation — effortless return of undigested food into the mouth without vomiting — secondary to progressive mechanical obstruction of the esophagus

-- Persistent chest pain, retrosternal or dorsal, which can radiate to the back or shoulder, indicating tumor extension to mediastinal structures
+- Persistent chest pain, retrosternal or dorsal, which may radiate to the back or shoulder, indicating tumor extension to mediastinal structures

 - Hoarseness or dysphonia due to damage to the left recurrent laryngeal nerve, whose anatomical path runs along the esophagus in the upper mediastinum; sign of advanced local extension

-- Chronic cough or recurrent pneumonia due to esotracheal or esophagobronchial fistula—abnormal communication between the esophagus and airways—a formidable complication of tumors invading the respiratory tract
+- Chronic cough or recurrent pneumonias due to tracheoesophageal or esophagobronchial fistula—an abnormal communication between the esophagus and the airways—a formidable complication of tumors invading the respiratory tract.

-- Persistent hiccups, hematemesis (vomiting blood) or melena (black stools) due to tumor bleeding; upper gastrointestinal bleeding which may be the initial presentation in some cases.
+- Persistent hiccups, hematemesis (vomiting blood) or melena (black stools) due to tumor bleeding; upper gastrointestinal bleeding which can be inaugural in some cases

-- General signs of metastatic evolution: profound fatigue, anemia, bone pain, palpable cervical lymphadenopathies (Virchow's node in the left supraclavicular fossa).
+- General signs of metastatic evolution: profound fatigue, anemia, bone pain, palpable cervical lymphadenopathies (Virchow's node in the left supraclavicular area)

 Diagnosis

-Esophageal cancer diagnosis is based on a structured clinical and paraclinical evaluation, with upper gastrointestinal endoscopy with biopsies at its core.
+The diagnosis of esophageal cancer is based on a structured clinical and paraclinical evaluation, with upper gastrointestinal endoscopy with biopsies as the cornerstone:

-- Medical history and clinical examination: assessment of dysphagia (onset, progression, affected foods), risk factors, weight loss, and overall nutritional status; palpation of cervical and supraclavicular lymph nodes
+- Medical history and physical examination: dysphagia assessment (onset, progression, affected foods), risk factors, weight loss, and overall nutritional status; palpation of cervical and supraclavicular lymph node areas

-- Upper digestive endoscopy (gastroscopy) with multiple biopsies: this reference examination allows for direct visualization of the tumor, precise determination of its location and intraluminal extension, and the obtaining of tissue fragments for histopathological analysis to confirm the histological diagnosis and tumor type.
+- Upper digestive endoscopy (gastroscopy) with multiple biopsies: a reference examination that allows direct visualization of the tumor, precise localization and endoluminal extension, and obtaining tissue fragments for histopathological analysis to confirm the histological diagnosis and the tumor type.

-- Endoscopic ultrasound (esophageal ultrasound-endoscopy): high-precision locoregional staging examination for assessing the depth of esophageal wall infiltration (T stage) and involvement of periesophageal lymph nodes (N stage); fundamental surgical information
+- Endoscopic ultrasound (esophageal ultrasound-endoscopy): precise locoregional staging to assess the depth of esophageal wall infiltration (T stage) and the involvement of peri-esophageal lymph nodes (N stage); fundamental surgical information

-- Thoraco-abdomino-pelvic CT scan with contrast injection: assessment for distant spread, search for hepatic, pulmonary, adrenal, or bone metastases, and evaluation of anatomical relationships with mediastinal structures
+- Thoraco-abdomino-pelvic scan with contrast injection: staging for distant spread, search for hepatic, pulmonary, adrenal, or bone metastases, and assessment of anatomical relationships with mediastinal structures

-- PET scan (18F-FDG positron emission tomography): detection of distant metastases not visible on CT scans, assessment of mediastinal lymph node involvement; alters the treatment strategy in 10 to 20% of cases compared to CT imaging alone
+- PET Scan (18F-FDG Positron Emission Tomography): detection of distant metastases not visible on CT scan, evaluation of mediastinal lymph node extension; modifies therapeutic strategy in 10 to 20 % of cases compared to CT scan assessment alone

-- Bronchoscopy with biopsies: indicated for tumors in the upper and middle third of the esophagus to rule out tracheobronchial invasion contraindicating surgical resection.
+- Bronchoscopy with biopsies: indicated for tumors in the upper and middle third of the esophagus to rule out tracheobronchial invasion that would contraindicate surgical resection

-- Nutritional assessment and general condition evaluation (WHO/ECOG score, albumin, prealbumin): determines the indication and feasibility of intensive oncological treatments (surgery, chemotherapy)
+- Nutritional assessment and general condition evaluation (WHO/ECOG score, albuminemia, prealbuminemia): determines the indication and feasibility of heavy oncological treatments (surgery, chemotherapy).

 Classification and staging

-The TNM (Tumor-Node-Metastasis) classification of the International Union Against Cancer (UICC) is used to stage esophageal cancer and guide treatment decisions:
+The TNM (Tumor-Node-Metastasis) classification of the International Union Against Cancer (UICC) is used to stage esophageal cancer and guide therapeutic decisions:

 |---|---|---|